ActiveState/documentation-public/content/state/start.md

 The State Tool offers a number of methods for simplifying and securing your Project configuration and integrating it with your development environment.

-For information on installing the State Tool, see [installation guide](/state#installation).
+For information on installing the State Tool, see the [installation](/state#installation) section.

 ## Creating Your First Project